wendyverdonk93/docs/content/faq/api/how-does-the-notification-url-work.md

 The security requirement you must implement is to always validate the payload so you know the POST notification comes from MultiSafepay and has not been tampered with.

 ### Response
-As response, MultiSafepay expects an empty page with one of the following:
+As response, MultiSafepay expects an _OK_ in the body of the response.
+A response containing '200' in the body will not be accepted.

-* _OK_ on the first two characters of the body of the response
+If an _OK_ is not received, MultiSafepay will repeat this notification.
+The notification with a timestamp is repeated 15 minutes and 30 minutes after the payment has taken place.

-* MULTISAFEPAY_OK anywhere in the body of the response
+### Error in offline actions

-When an _OK_ or MULTISAFEPAY_OK is not received, MultiSafepay will repeat this notification.
-The notification with timestamp is repeated twice within 15 minutes.
+In your [MultiSafepay Contol](https://merchant.multisafepay.com/), there is a paragraph at the bottom of the page named _Offline Actions_ which can tell you the notifications our server has sent to your webshop.
+If you see an error here, this indicates that our server has a problem reaching your webshop or our server did not retrieve the correct response.
+There should be an _OK_ in the body of the response.

 ### Note: